Lucas Ness: Charlton Athletic

 Coming through the youth ranks at the Metropolitan Police, Ness joined Charlton Athletic having made nine first team appearances for the Metropolitan Police in 2019; seven of which were in the league and two further in the FA Cup.

 Ness made his full first-team professional debut for Charlton on 30 September 2020 in a 1–1 EFL Trophy draw with Brighton & Hove Albion U21s.

 Ness made his second appearance for the club, the following season, coming on as a second-half substitute – on 4 January 2022 – in a 1–0 win over Milton Keynes Dons in Round Three of the EFL Trophy.

+On 19 April 2024, it was confirmed that Charlton had triggered the one-year extension clause in Ness' contract, keeping him at the club until the summer of 2025.

 Hampton & Richmond Borough (loan)

 On 11 February 2022, Ness joined Hampton & Richmond Borough on a month's loan.
 On 18 March 2022, Ness's loan was extended until the end of the season.

 Torquay United (loan)

 On 29 October 2022, Ness joined Torquay United on a month's loan.

 On 1 December 2022, it was confirmed that Ness had been recalled by Charlton having made eight first–team appearances for Torquay United.